lavanyalaguduva/festicket-test-automation/README.md

 3 requests
 Learn more: SameSite cookies explained
 ```
-This seems to be some kind os security related issue.
+This seems to be some kind of security related issue.
 Needs investigation.

 2)Once the tickets are booked, the total cost doesn't seem to match the ticket cost.
 This doesn't happen to all the festivals.
 Observed only with "paradigm Festival - Melbourne 2020'.

 Steps to reproduce:
-- Search for 'Paradigm Festival - Melbourne 2020' in the search bar in homepage.
+- Search for 'Paradigm Festival - Melbourne 2020' in the search bar on the homepage.
 - Select the 'Paradigm Festival - Melbourne 2020' from the search list
-- Once the festival page is displayed, click the 'Book Now' button in the page.
+- Once the festival page is displayed, click the 'Book Now' button on the page.
-- Once you are navigated to the page to buy tickets, increse the ticket quantity to 1.
+- Once you are navigated to the page to buy tickets, increase the ticket quantity to 1.

 Expected Results:
-The total cost of the ticket dispalyed in the basket button is expected to be same as the ticket cost when 1 ticket is bought.
+The total cost of the ticket displayed in the basket button is expected to be the same as the ticket cost when 1 ticket is bought.

 Actual Results:
-The total cost of the ticket dispalyed in the basket button is not same as the ticket cost when 1 ticket is bought.
+The total cost of the ticket displayed in the basket button is not the same as the ticket cost when 1 ticket is bought.

 Screenshot:
 The screenshot related to the above issue is present under "issues/Screenshot 2020-09-25 at 00.12.59.png"